The USS Tang (SS-306) was a Balao-class World war II era submarine.

 The first torpedo ran hot, straight and normal.
 However, the second torpedo broached as soon as it left the tube and made a hard turn to the left.
 Those on the bridge could see the errant torpedo splashing as it came about and headed for Tang.
 Commander O'Kane ordered evasive maneuvers, but the torpedo was only twenty yards abeam and closing.
 It hit Tang's port side abreast the after torpedo room, causing a violent explosion.
 The submarine sank quickly by the stern.
 As it sank, Tang's 23rd torpedo exploded as it hit the crippled enemy ship.
 2

 Commander O'Kane and eight other men on the bridge were propelled into the water.
 One other officer had barely escaped the conning tower to join them on the bridge.
 The ten men tried to stay together, but they began to slip away and drown, until only O'Kane and three others remained.
 Meanwhile, crew still alive aboard Tang had managed to bring her to rest fairly level at 180 feet.
 Around 0600 hours, four groups, totaling thirteen men, began the escape procedure they had learned at submarine school using the escape trunk and Momsen Lungs.
 Only five men survived the ascent or exposure in the sea.
 In total, only nine of Tang's crew, including Commander O'Kane, survived the accident and were taken prisoner.
 All other hands were lost with Tang.
 The nine captives were retained by the Japanese in prison camps until the end of the war.
 They were all repatriated.
-On November 15, 1944, the IJN second class destroyer Kuri located the Tang's wreck at the geographic position 25° 2' 6.000" N, 119° 15' 0.000" E. On November 28, 1944, Japanese divers examined the outside of the wreck, but did not enter it.
+On November 15, 1944, the IJN second-class destroyer Kuri located the Tang's wreck at the geographic position 25° 2' 6.000" N, 119° 15' 0.000" E. On November 28, 1944, Japanese divers examined the outside of the wreck, but did not enter it.
 Bad weather and American aircraft forced the operation to be called off.
 The wreck location was marked with a buoy.
-The orange pin in the chart below marks this geographic position.
+The orange pin in the thumbnail below marks this geographic position.
 3

 Ned Beach penned a compelling visualization of the Tang's final moments.